jhgarner/Xest-Window-Manager/src/README.md

 ## Standard.hs

-This module provides our prelude replacement.
-Most of the interesting work was done by Classy Prelude which completely re-imagines the container hierarchy.
-If you scroll down far enough, you'll find some custom made functions and data types that seem useful enough to have in every file.

-The more I use Classy Prelude, the less I'm sure that MonoTraversable is the right way to represent containers.
+This module provides the prelude replacement.
+It probably needs to be split up into smaller pieces.

 ## Config.hs

-A fairly simple function which defines some of the data types used in the config file provided by the user.
+A fairly simple module which defines some of the data types and functions used in the config file provided by the user.

 ## Lib.hs

 This is the starting point for Xest.
 There's a lot of initialization code as well as the main loop.
-This file should be fairly simple as most of the complicated stuff is deferred to the other files.
+If you're trying to understand the app's control flow, start here.

 ## Core.hs

 A bunch of Xlib functions that don't really belong as events or actions.
 If you want to know how we actually draw the tree, look in here for the refresh function.
 Other than drawing, Core.hs does a lot of EWMH stuff.
+This should probably be split up.

 ## XEvents.hs

 Functions to be run when certain X11 events come in.
-Originally, there was a giant "handler" function which pattern matched on all of the event types.
-Since then, that's been broken up.
-All of these are called by Lib.hs.
+All of these are called by Lib.hs in the main loop.

 ## Tiler/

 The files in here contain a lot of non-effectful code.
-Since there's no Polysemy, it's also much closer to "boring Haskell".
 The craziest thing is the TilerF data type.
 Almost all of the constructors used are actually pattern synonyms wrapping the versions with F appended to them.
 These cool smart constructors will automatically apply the Fix/unfix functions as needed.
 The